Type of Stream

 Copyright 2013 James Marsh

-We are still getting good reports from customers although the river is flowing well below a normal level.
+The river is still flowing below a normal level and clear.
 There are good hatches taking place and our pre-rigged in tandem Midge larva and pupa flies are working very good.

 Stream Conditions: